Skip to content

 Under the Equality Act 2010, employers are responsible for protecting their workers from any form of harassment, discrimination, and bullying in the workplace.
 However, we know that workplace discrimination is still a major concern - across all industry sectors.

-A third of UK adults feel they have been subject to discrimination in the workplace or when applying for a job.
-Research shows that nearly a third of minority racial and religious groups have reported discrimination in employment.
+Nearly half of UK adults feel they have been subject to discrimination in the workplace or when applying for a job.
+Research shows that ageism is the most common form of discrimination, with one in five UK adults having experienced ageism at some point in their careers.

-Official numbers show that there were 263,463 harassment offences recorded by the police in England and Wales in 2022/23, compared with 262,062 in the previous year.
+Official numbers show there were 287,977 harassment offences recorded by police in England and Wales in 2023/24, compared with 262,195 in the previous year.

 Trends in discrimination tribunals

-According to an investigation into workplace discrimination, the most common forms of discrimination brought to UK employment tribunals are equal pay, age, disability and sex.
+According to an investigation into workplace discrimination, the most common forms of discrimination brought to UK employment tribunals are ageism, appearance bias, gender and race.

 Employment law experts suggest workplace stress is driving up these claims, with individuals more willing to bring claims related to mental health issues caused by discrimination.